sanger-pathogens/TpRNAseq/README.md

 | `ref_index` | Contains a copy of the reference `fasta` and fasta index `*.fai`.<br> Generated only if a reference `*.fai` could not be detected in the same directory as the input reference. |
 | `pipeline_info` | Contains an execution report (`html`), execution trace (`tsv`) - useful for identifying failed processes, and a pipeline flowchart (`svg`). |

+## Known Issues

+- The `--pairwise` option will fail to generate pairwise coverage plots - this functionality will be fixed in a future release.

 ## Credits